-The Inspectorate and the Fire Standards Board have agreed an MoU which reflects their different roles and collaborative relationship.
+The Inspectorate and the Fire Standards Board have agreed a Memorandum of Understanding (MoU) which reflects their different roles and collaborative relationship.
 The Inspectorate does not audit the Standards, but in inspecting and reporting on the performance of the different Fire and Rescue Services will reference the Fire Standards, as appropriate.
-It is unfortunate that some services see the Standards and HMICFRS inspections as distinct and different activities with competing pressures for their resources, rather than complementary strands with shared aims for improvement.
-The Inspectorate has stated that services working to achieve the Standards are more likely to see improved inspection outcomes.
+It is unfortunate that the Standards, HMICFRS inspections, and the associated inspection framework are sometimes seen as distinct and different activities with competing pressures for their resources, rather than complementary strands with shared aims for improvement.
+The Inspectorate has stated that services working to achieve the Standards are more likely to see improved inspection outcomes and we welcome this being increasingly reflected in inspection findings.
 The Fire Standard Board strongly believes that services should consider their improvement action plans holistically as it is likely the improvements required to achieve the outcomes of a Fire Standard may well correlate to areas for improvement identified through inspection.